bcgov/sso-keycloak/wiki/What-is-Keycloak-at-BC-Government.md

 [Clients of our Standard Service via the CSS App](https://sso-requests.apps.gold.devops.gov.bc.ca/) are configured to be part of a Standard Realm where certain realm parameters can be configured by clients and users can only authenticate to the realm in which they belong.

-TLDR - Try our Standard Service and if it doesn't meet your needs, pop us a message on rocketchat.
+TLDR - Try our Standard Service and if it doesn't meet your needs, pop us a message on Our Microsoft teams Keycloak How-to Channel.

 # Learn More